-Two important aspects of fear: (1) Fearful behavior has genetic and learned components, and (2) our pets may show fearful behavior because we have taught them that without being aware.
+Two essential aspects of fear: (1) Fearful behavior has genetic and learned components, and (2) our pets may show fearful behavior because we have taught them that without being aware.

 Fear serves the survival of organisms by producing appropriate behavioral responses.
-Hence, it has been preserved and subject to adaptive changes throughout evolution according to the posed environmental challenges.
+Hence, evolution has preserved it, subject to adaptive changes throughout time and according to the posed environmental challenges.
 From an evolutionary point of view, the particular fear behaviors of a species may be an adaptation that was useful at some point in the past.
 The distinctive responses to fear stimuli may have emerged and developed during different periods.
 For example, fear of heights, common to most mammals, has probably developed during the Mesozoic period; and fear of snakes, usual in simians, during the Cenozoic period.
-Claustrophobia, agoraphobia and aquaphobia may also have their origins in evolutionary adaptations.
+Claustrophobia, agoraphobia, and aquaphobia may also have their origins in evolutionary adaptations.

 Predator and prey have different strategies to deal with threats.
 Their behavioral strategies evolved throughout millennia under the constant struggle for survival.
-Predators avoid dangerous stimuli by creating distance, flight being the favored strategy.
-Prey animals freeze preferentially when the predator is still at a distance, but when that distance decreases to a critical value, the animal flees.
-Flight appears to be a genuine unconditional response to the unconditional stimulus that is a predator at a critical distance.
+Predators avoid dangerous stimuli by creating distance, escape being the favored strategy.
+Prey animals freeze preferentially when the predator is still relatively far away, but when distance decreases to a critical value, the animal flees.
+Flight appears to be a genuine unconditional response to the unconditional stimulus of a predator at a critical distance.

 Fearful responses and their intensity seem to be a consequence of predisposing traits, resulting from many gene-environment interactions during the development of the individual.
-The latest research has clearly established a genetic basis for fear behavior.
-These studies were conducted with humans as well as other animals.
+The latest research has established a genetic basis for fear behavior.
+Researchers conducted studies with humans as well as other animals.
 In humans, researchers have been able to study the effect of genetics (family lines and twins) and environment (adoption cases).

 Fleeing is the first strategy when facing a threat.
 Horses seldom gallop in nature except when fleeing from a predator.